Davion Mitchell NBA Preview vs. the Rockets

 Rockets 2022-23 Defensive Insights

-- The Rockets were 28th in the NBA defensively last year, allowing 118.6 points per contest.
+- Conceding 118.6 points per game last season made the Rockets the 28th-ranked squad in the league on defense.

-- Giving up 41.5 rebounds per contest last year, the Rockets were fourth in the NBA in that category.
+- The Rockets were the fourth-ranked team in the NBA last season, giving up 41.5 boards per game.

-- In terms of assists, the Rockets were 24th in the NBA defensively last year, allowing 26.1 per game.
+- Conceding an average of 26.1 assists last year, the Rockets were the 24th-ranked squad in the league.

-- The Rockets gave up 14.5 made 3-pointers per game last year, worst in the NBA in that category.
+- Looking at three-point defense, the Rockets were last in the league last season, giving up 14.5 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!